luffyjie/FPBrandColors/README.md

 1. Add a pod entry for FPBrandColors to your Podfile `pod 'FPBrandColors', '~> 0.1.3'`
 2. Install the pod(s) by running `pod install`.
-3. Include FPBrandColors wherever you need it with `#import "UIColor+FPBrandColor.h"`.
+3. Include FPBrandColors wherever you need it with `#import "FPBrandColor.h"`.

 ### Source files

-Alternatively you can directly add the `UIColor+FPBrandColor.h` and `UIColor+FPBrandColor.m` source files to your project.
+Alternatively you can directly add the `FPBrandColor.h` and `FPBrandColor.m` source files to your project.

 1. Download the [latest code version](https://github.com/magtory/FPBrandColors/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
-2. Open your project in Xcode, then drag and drop `UIColor+FPBrandColor.h` and `UIColor+FPBrandColor.m` onto your project (use the "Product Navigator view").
+2. Open your project in Xcode, then drag and drop `FPBrandColor.h` and `FPBrandColor.m` onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-3. Include FPBrandColor wherever you need it with `#import "UIColor+FPBrandColor.h"`.
+3. Include FPBrandColor wherever you need it with `#import "FPBrandColor.h"`.

 Example
 --------------

+### IOS Example

 ```Obj-C